securefederatedai/openfl/docs/get_started/installation.rst

-5. Run the :code:`fx` command in the virtual environment to confirm |productName| is installed.
+5. Run the :code:`fx` command in the virtual environment to confirm OpenFL is installed.

 	.. code-block:: console